Hyperfoil/Horreum/README.md

 ## Security

 Security uses RBAC with authz and authn provided by Keycloak server, and heavily relies on row-level security (RLS) in the database.
-The should be two DB users (roles); `dbadmin` who has full access to the database, and `appuser` with limited access.
+There should be two DB users (roles); `dbadmin` who has full access to the database, and `appuser` with limited access.
 `dbadmin` should set up DB structure - tables with RLS policies and grant RW access to all tables but `dbsecret` to `appuser`.
 When the application performs a database query, impersonating the authenticated user, it invokes `SET horreum.userroles = '...'` to declare all roles the user has based on information from Keycloak.
 RLS policies makes sure that the user cannot read or modify